About the Library

 E-Readers – 2 weeks

-DVD’s and Museum Passes – 1 Week
+DVD’s, Museum Passes and Provincial Park Passes – 1 Week

 Printed materials and books – up to 10/person

-E-books and Museum Passes – 1/household
+E-books, Museum Passes and Provincial Park Passes – 1/household

 DVD’s & Audiobooks – 3/person